FurryGamesIndex/games/doc/tags.en.md

 - `pixel-art` The game is mainly presented in pixel-art
 - `freeware` The game is free or a big part is free (Demo version is not included)
 - `multiplayer` The game is multiplayer or includes multiplayer mode
+- `co-op` The game has cooperative game mode
 - `pvp` STUB
 - `uncensored` Images, CGs, models, etc. have not censored (Consider this tag only when type:yiff exists)
 - `engine-renpy` The game is developed using RenPy engine